Lincoln at Peoria

 › View complete article

-• Abraham Lincoln: An American for All Time (February 10, 1995)
+• Abraham Lincoln: An American for All Time (2/10/1995 - Wall Street Journal)

 Abraham Lincoln, whose birthday we celebrate on Sunday, is generally remembered for winning the Civil War and freeing the slaves.
 He should be.
 But the great lost truth about our 16th president is that during most of his political career he focused, not on slavery, but on a policy for economic growth and equal opportunity for the new nation.
 As Lincoln explained over and over, slavery was an involuntary economic exchange of labor, based on coercion; and, therefore, it was theft.
 Slavery, in short, was the antithesis of free labor, and thus Lincoln opposed it on moral and economic principle.